 I often hear my clients or other Government Contractors use “Subcontractor” and “Independent Consultant” interchangeably; however, they are not synonymous.
 Sometimes I hear Independent Consultants being referred to as “1099s”, which is a misnomer because 1099s shall be issued to both unless the Subcontractor is an S or C Corporation.
 An individual may be working for a company as an Independent Consultant but based on the Department of Labor Fair Labor Standards Act (FLSA) guidelines, they may actually be determined to be an Employee.
 It is vital to differentiate and classify the worker correctly; or it may lead to fines and penalties.

 A Subcontractor has a separate business entity set up (e.g. business license, Federal Identification Number aka Tax ID) and may or may not have employees.
 For the purpose of this article, I am defining an “Independent Consultant” as a person who works for him/herself, uses his/her social security number, and does not have a separate business entity set up.
 An employee is one who typically performs duties dictated or controlled by others.
 In most cases, an employee is provided training, tools and/or equipment to do the job.
-Employees also may receive company benefits and the employer pays a portion of Social Security and Medicare or state unemployment taxes.
+Employees also may receive company benefits and the employer pays a portion of Social Security, Medicare, and state unemployment taxes.

 If a company is working with a legitimate Subcontractor, there is little risk.
 One of the Department of Labor’s goals is to protect worker’s labor rights.
 By someone being employed by a Subcontractor (i.e. company), he/she is covered by labor laws.
 For example, within certain parameters depending on the state/jurisdiction, if someone is employed by a Subcontractor and is laid off, he/she is eligible for unemployment benefits.